Laboratory measurements of energy partitioning and anomalous electron heating in magnetized, perpendicular collisionless shocks: Discussion: energetics and heating analysis

-To investigate the energy partition, we analyse the downstream energetics.
-The IAW feature departs from Maxwellian VDFs there, preventing us from fitting the spectra and extracting $T_i^{(d)}$.
-Nevertheless, an estimation can be obtained by comparing the data with the characteristic broadening for Maxwellian ions.
-Fig \ref{fig:pressures}a compares the ion feature with forward Maxwellian calculations to use as reference.
-The overall broadening is consistent with $200\,\rm{eV} \lesssim T_i^{(d)}\lesssim 450\,\rm{eV}$
+We first analyze the ion temperature in the shock downstream.
+The IAW feature departs from Maxwellian VDFs there, preventing us from fitting the spectra and directly extracting $T_i^{(d)}$.
+Nevertheless, an estimation can be obtained by comparing the data with characteristic spectra for Maxwellian ions.
+Figure~\ref{fig:pressures}a compares the measured IAW feature with forward Maxwellian calculations to use as reference.
+The overall broadening is consistent with $T_i^{(d)}\lesssim 500\,\rm{eV}$.

 We show consistency with energy conservation by considering the energy Rankine-Hugoniot equation in the shock reference-frame.
-The plasma is isobaric around the shock with total pressure $P_{total} = p_M + p_{\text{ram}} + p_{th,e} + p_{th,i}$ with magnetic pressure $p_M = B^2/2\mu_0$, shock-frame ram pressure $p_{\text{ram}}=\rho \tilde{u}^2$ ($\tilde{u}= |u-v_{sh}|$), and electron and ion thermal pressures $p_{th,e}=k_B n_e T_e$, $p_{th,i}=k_B n_i T_i$, respectively.
-Fig. \ref{fig:pressures}b shows the partial pressures in the undisturbed upstream and the downstream.
-The upstream energy density is strongly ram-pressure-dominated, encompassing $\approx 96 \%$ of the total energy budget.
-In the downstream, the flux-freeze condition implies that the magnetic field is correlated to the density, which entails that $p_M$ always plays a subdominant role in the energetics.
-The downstream is inferred to have $p_{th,e} \approx 35\%$ and $p_{\text{ram}}\approx 25\%$.
-Hence, a $\approx 30\%$ deficit in the energy budget is found, that can only be attributed to ion thermal energy, from which $T_i^{(d)}=340\pm 160$ eV, approximately independent of carbon abundance \cite{SM}, and consistent with the IAW broadening.
+The plasma is isobaric around the shock with total pressure $P_{\rm total} = p_M + p_{\text{ram}} + p_{th,e} + p_{th,i}$, where $p_M = B^2/2\mu_0$ is the magnetic pressure, $p_{\text{ram}}=\rho \tilde{u}^2$ ($\tilde{u}= |u-v_{sh}|$) is the shock-frame ram pressure, and $p_{th,e}=k_B n_e T_e$ and $p_{th,i}=k_B n_i T_i$ are the electron and ion thermal pressures, respectively.
+Figure~\ref{fig:pressures}b shows the partial pressures in the undisturbed upstream and the downstream.
+As expected, the upstream energy density is strongly ram-pressure-dominated, encompassing $\approx 96 \%$ of the total energy budget.
+In the downstream, the flux-freeze condition implies that the magnetic field is correlated to the density, which entails that $p_M$ always plays a subdominant role in the energetics, as observed.
+The downstream is measured to have $p_{th,e} \approx 27\%$ and $p_{\text{ram}}\approx 27\%$.
+Hence, an $\approx 35\%$ deficit in the energy budget is found that can only be attributed to ion thermal energy.
+The ion temperature can then be inferred from (see \autoref{apx:energy})

+yielding $T_i^{(d)}=460\pm 170$ eV, approximately independent of carbon abundance (see \autoref{apx:energy}), and consistent with the IAW spectral broadening.
+This yields a temperature ratio $T_e^{(d)}/T_i^{(d)}= 0.8 \pm 0.3$.